Anti-Discrimination and Discriminatory Harassment Policy and Procedures for Students

 3 References to “Policy” throughout this document encompass this Policy and the procedures associated with the Policy.

-4 For the purposes of this Policy, the term “University” includes Columbia University only.
+5 For the purposes of this Policy, the term “University” includes Columbia University only.
 It does not include Barnard College or Teachers College.
-If the Respondent is a Barnard College student, employee, or otherwise affiliated with Barnard College, please see Barnard College’s Office of Nondiscrimination and Title IX website.
+If the Respondent is a Barnard College student, employee, or otherwise affiliated with Barnard College, please see Barnard College’s Office of Non-Discrimination and Title IX website.
 If the Respondent is a Teachers College student, employee, or otherwise affiliated with Teachers College, please see the Teachers College Policy and Procedures on Discrimination and Harassment.
 If the Respondent is a University Student, but the Complainant is a Barnard College affiliate or Teachers College affiliate, this Policy applies.
 For information about policies applicable to elementary and secondary school students enrolled in University programs, and other information regarding minors on Columbia’s campus, please visit Protection and Treatment of Minors at Columbia University.

 This section sets out definitions of Discrimination, Discriminatory Harassment, and other forms of Prohibited Conduct under this Policy.